For Grant Recipients|

 As noted in your grant agreement, you are required to contact us at firstname.lastname@example.org for review and approval of flight itineraries before you buy any tickets for international air travel using these grant funds.
 This requirement is made to ensure compliance with the Fly America regulations, by which you must use U.S. air carriers to the maximum extent available.
 The fact that a ticket on a foreign airline may be cheaper than a ticket on a U.S. airline does not provide any exemption from the Fly America rules.
 These rules cover all tickets to be purchased using your PEER grant funds for travel outside the boundaries of your country.
 Tickets for travel entirely within your country do not require NAS pre-approval.
 If you or your staff members purchase international air tickets without obtaining approval, you face a very serious risk of violating the travel rules.
 If you violate these rules, the expenses will be disallowed, and you would have to cover the costs with other non-PEER funds.
 Please take these travel rules seriously and make sure all staff working on your PEER project are aware of them, so that problems may be avoided.

 If any portion of the cost of a visit to the United States will be covered using your PEER grant funds, then the visitor must travel on a USAID-sponsored J-1 visa unless that visitor is receiving salary from the PEER grant.
 For a visitor who is not receiving salary from the PEER grant, even if he or she already has an active, multi-year, multi-entry U.S. visa of another type (for example, B-1), USAID’s regulations do not allow him or her to use that visa to visit the United States using PEER grant funds, and such visitors must obtain the USAID-sponsored J-1 visa.
 The USAID-sponsored J-1 visa will cover only the time that visitors will be in the United States for activities directly connected with their PEER projects, and the visa period cannot be extended to cover travel on other unrelated business, visits to family or friends, or sightseeing.
 To avoid stress and disappointment, please notify me at least 3 months in advance of any visits to the United States on the project (for Pakistan, the lead time required is 6 months).
 To obtain the required J-1 visa, the official visa invitation (DS-2019 form) will be issued directly by USAID and not by your U.S. partner’s university or other U.S. host.
 This will require a minimum of 3 months lead time, as there are many forms that must be completed, sent to my office, approved by our PEER program manager at USAID here in Washington, and then sent to the USAID mission in your country for final approval through the TraiNet/VCS system.
 If the visitor will be staying 30 days or more, a medical examination may need to be completed by an approved doctor or clinic.
 The visa applicant may also need to complete a separate interview with USAID mission staff before proceeding with his or her official visa interview at the U.S. Embassy.
-Once you know the name(s) of the proposed visitor(s) to the United States and the dates and purpose of the visit(s), please contact me for further instructions and forms related to the visa application procedures.
-On this message, please also copy my colleague, Ms. Lina Stankute-Alexander (firstname.lastname@example.org), as she will be assisting with the visa application process.
+Once you know the name(s) of the proposed visitor(s) to the United States and the dates and purpose of the visit(s), please contact your PEER grant manager and also copy Ms. Lina Stankute-Alexander (email@example.com), as she will be assisting with the visa application process.
 Even if a visitor receives PEER salary and will travel on another type of visa than the USAID-sponsored J-1, I must still keep a record of his or her travel and approve all air tickets in advance, as noted before.
 For project-related travel to other countries besides the United States, if a visa is required you will need to work directly with your contacts in those countries to provide any visa invitations required.

 In the process of assisting with U.S. visa applications for any visitors to the United States on your PEER project, your NAS grant manager will make arrangements for the visitors’ medical insurance coverage, with the costs to be paid directly by NAS.
 If your project involves travel to other countries besides the United States, you will need to arrange medical insurance coverage for the travelers on those trips.
 The cost of this coverage is an allowable expense that should be charged to your grant.